Canada's tiny Arctic port faces uncertain future

 "We need a combination of volume (from different sources) to make it all work," he said.

-The Wheat Board exported 507,000 metric tons of wheat and durum through Churchill in 2011 to Europe, Africa and Latin America, making up about 90 percent of the port's freight.
+The Wheat Board exported 507,000 tonnes of wheat and durum through Churchill in 2011 to Europe, Africa and Latin America, making up about 90 percent of the port's freight.

 That volume works out, by comparison, to less than 4 percent of the year-to-date grain volume through September at Port Metro Vancouver, the country's biggest export hub.